bajinsheng/SGFuzz/README.md

 ```

 ## OpenSSL example
 We provide an example to compile SFuzzer with OpenSSL.
-Please check the document "example/openssl/Readme.md".
+Please refer to the document "example/openssl/Readme.md".
+This example shows how to fuzz a stateful protocol program without customized fuzzing harness.

 # FuzzBench integration
 SFuzzer aims to fuzz stateful protocol programs which usually have complicated compilation steps.
-We also integrate SFuzzer into FuzzBench and publicize our code to facilitate reproducibility.
-Please refer to this repo:.
+We also integrate SFuzzer into FuzzBench and make our experimental code public to facilitate reproducibility.
+Please refer to this repo: [https://github.com/bajinsheng/SFuzzer_Fuzzbench](https://github.com/bajinsheng/SFuzzer_Fuzzbench).

 # License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.